ON THE MOVE WITH PICTOU RECREATION AND PARKS

 Photography Class with Len Cheverie (8 wks)

 Improve your photographic experience!
 This course is for anyone wanting to have a better understanding of the basics of photography.
-Classes are held on Tuesdays beginning January 17th from 7:00-9:00 pm.
+Classes are held on Tuesdays from 7:00-9:00 pm.
 Fee is $75 and pre-registration is required.
-For further info or to register contact the PRP Office at 485-4372.
+For further information on the next session or to register contact the PRP Office at 485-4372.

 Chair Yoga with Rachael MacLean (6 weeks)